Fate: Undiscovered Realms

 Fate: Undiscovered Realms is an action role-playing roguelike video game developed by WildTangent and released on July 17, 2008, as a stand-alone expansion to the 2005 PC game Fate.
 The retail version sold in stores includes the original game as well.
 It was followed by a second expansion, Fate: The Traitor Soul, in 2009.

+Like its predecessor and sequels, Undiscovered Realm was remastered and included in the Fate: Reawakened collection released on Steam, Nintendo Switch, PlayStation 5, and Xbox Series X and S on March 12, 2025.

 Gameplay

 Like Fate, FUR is a fantasy action role-playing game similar to Diablo and Diablo II.
 This type of game is also known as a dungeon crawler, where the player takes their character through progressively more difficult levels of a dungeon, fighting monsters, completing quests, collecting valuable items and gold, and improving the character's attributes and skills along the way.
 The dungeons in FUR are fully randomized for each level; the layout, treasures and monsters are all different each time you visit one.
 Users are given the option to import their character from Fate if they own the first game.

 The game is advertised as having infinite dungeon levels, although this is not technically true: according to the publisher's website forum, at level 2,147,483,647 (2^31-1) the game runs into computing problems and the character can go no further.